Skip to content

 How is £80,000 taxed in the UK?

-On a £80,000 salary in the UK (tax year 2025/26), you pay £19,432 in income tax and £3,611 in National Insurance contributions, leaving a take-home pay of £56,957 per year — that's £4,746 per month or £1,095 per week.
-Your effective overall tax rate is 28.8%.
+On a £80,000 salary in the UK (tax year 2026/27), the estimate is £19,432 in Income Tax and £3,611 in employee National Insurance, leaving take-home pay of £56,957 per year — £4,746 per month or £1,095 per week.
+The estimated overall deduction rate is 28.8%.
 A portion of your income falls into the higher rate (40%) tax band.
-These figures are for England, Wales and Northern Ireland and use the standard personal allowance of £12,570.
+These figures cover England, Wales and Northern Ireland and use a standard Personal Allowance of £12,570.
+Payroll calculations are made per pay period, so actual deductions can differ slightly.

 The figures above assume you have no other income, no pension contributions, no student loan, and no other deductions or tax codes.
 If your circumstances differ — for example, if you contribute to a workplace pension or have a different tax code — your actual take-home pay may vary.
 Use our full calculator below for a personalised breakdown.